LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       for validity against published stability intervals.
 If other parameter values are desired, it is recommended to instead provide a custom function through a call to :c:func:`ARKStepSetAdaptivityFn()`.

+      Prior to version x.x.x, any nonzero value for *pq* would result in use of the embedding order of accuracy.

    .. deprecated:: x.x.x